Vyral/greg-mcdaniel/_posts/2020-03-26-a-quick-offer-means-the-property-is-priced-too-low.md

 <center><em>Today we&rsquo;re discussing home selling myth No. 5: Does a quick offer mean the property is priced too low?</em></center>

 <br>Today is myth No. 5 in our 15-part series on home-selling myths you need to stop believing: A quick offer means the property is priced too low.
+Wrong\!

 What that really means is that ahead of time, the real estate agent and homeowner should have gone over their intentions: what the expectations are, what the timeline is, what’s most essential, and how the agent can serve the seller best.
 So a quick offer means the home was priced properly.
 It doesn’t mean we’re giving the house away or it’s undervalued.